Cluedo (Australian game show): Plot and gameplay

 Cluedo is a solve-it-yourself whodunnit gameshow featuring a series of self-contained murder cases.
 Each episode has 30 minutes of drama and 30 minutes of questions for a total runtime of one hour excluding commercial breaks, as opposed to the British version which had 15 minutes of each save for a one-off 45 minute Christmas special.
 Additionally, it offers audience participation unlike its predecessor.
 While McFadyen specified that Cluedo is ultimately a game show, the press saw the series incorporating a variety of genres and formats including: quiz, game show, talk, panel, drama, mystery, thriller, soap opera, melodrama, and comedy.
 The Age noted it encompassed an "amalgam of styles", while Understanding the Global TV Format described Cluedo as a "hybrid...amalgamation of a game show with a fictional situation and story".
-The Newcastle Herald described it as an "innovative combination of...two wildly different concepts" - a television game show and a murder.
+The Newcastle Herald described it as an "innovative combination of...two wildly different concepts" – a television game show and a murder.

 Moran deemed it an "interesting edge case" that "forces one to be more exact about what constitutes drama" and argued that the quiz/gameshow fits this definition as the "murder mystery core is narratively constructed" and has "actors playing the role of the characters".
 The show is a "striking instance of television's general tendency to cross genres", according to the book.
 In Cluedo, the emphasis is on "murder and the race to solve the crime".
 Nine's publicity blurb wrote the show is "innovative and intriguing, combining the drama and deadly intrigue of a murder mystery with the humour and excitement of a gameshow.
 The show brought the board game's "familiar' characters to life through a series of live action murder vignettes that the studio audience would watch.

 Produced by David Taft as the second Cluedo television adaption following the British version, the Australian game show introduced structural changes that "abandoned" elements of the original.
 For instance, it features audience sleuthing instead of two teams of panels pairing a celebrity with a crime-related guest like a forensic scientist, High Court judge, or police officer.
 In addition, the Australia version includes a detective who makes his own inquiries to reveal clues that may be missed during studio cross-examination.
-Badler noted, "the show is a very faithful adaptation of the board game - with a few exceptions".
-During the first half of Cluedo, a 140-150 member studio audience views on studio monitors a pre-recorded dramatised version of a crime set at glamorous socialite Mrs. Peacock's fictional quaint country home Brindebella Homestead; cases include the six main characters who frequent the property — Peacock, step-daughter Miss Scarlet and her boyfriend Professor Plum, housekeeper Mrs. White, intimate family friend Colonel Mustard, and local vicar Reverend Green — being implicated in a murder when a "villain[ous]" and "obnoxious" stranger interrupts their established social dynamic.
+Badler noted, "the show is a very faithful adaptation of the board game – with a few exceptions".
+During the first half of Cluedo, a 140-150 member studio audience views on studio monitors a pre-recorded dramatised version of a crime set at glamorous socialite Mrs. Peacock's fictional quaint country home Brindabella Homestead; cases include the six main characters who frequent the property — Peacock, step-daughter Miss Scarlet and her boyfriend Professor Plum, housekeeper Mrs. White, intimate family friend Colonel Mustard, and local vicar Reverend Green — being implicated in a murder when a "villain[ous]" and "obnoxious" stranger interrupts their established social dynamic.